AFM-SPM/TopoStats/docs/basic/flattening.md

 ![raw AFM image](../_static/images/flattening/flattening_raw_afm_image.png)

-You can see there is a heavy tilt in the image, as well as a lot of horizontal banding.
-These artefacts are removed during the flattening process in TopoStats.
+You can see there is a large tilt in the image from the bottom right to the top left, as well as lots of horizontal banding throughout the rows in the image.
+These artefacts are removed during the flattening process in TopoStats knows as `Filters`.

 ## TL;DR